banbox/bandoc/en-US/guide/basic.md

 ## Related Terminology
 * Strategy: Your trading strategy, including how to calculate indicators and open/close positions when receiving candlestick data.
 * Order: A complete entry and exit of a strategy execution corresponds to an order.
 * Trading Pair/Symbol: The symbol code for a tradeable market on an exchange.
-For cryptocurrencies, it is usually in the format Base/Quote (e.g., Spot BTC/USDT, USDT-margined contract BTC/USDT:USDT, Coin-margined contract BTC/USDT:BTC).
 * Timeframe: The time interval of the trading candlestick (e.g., `5m`, `1h`).
 * Indicator: Technical indicators (such as SMA, EMA, RSI, etc.).
 * Leverage: Used in futures contracts, Margin = Nominal Value / Leverage.